SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 Choose one spell of the specified level from the warlock spell list as this arcanum.
 You can cast this arcanum spell once without expending a spell slot.
 You must finish a long rest before you can do so again.

+## Level 18

+* 1 Bonus Feats

+Select 1 additional feats for your character.

 ## Level 19

 * Ability Score Choice